km4ivi/whSample/README.md

 ### Other necessary packages

 *sampler* depends on several external packages to run properly.
-Ensure these packages are installed:
+If you’re running a developmental version, make sure these packages are installed on your computer:

   - tidyverse (or individually: magrittr, dplyr, purrr)
   - openxlsx